 - Bali White Water Rafting at Telaga Waja River

 - Lembongan Island Leisure Day Trip

 - Highlights Of Bali Full-Day Tour

-The central strip of Sanur Beach is Pantai Segara Ayu.
-This is where you’ll find Bali’s legendary and only high-rise hotel, The Inna Grand Bali Beach.
-Segara Ayu Beach is well protected by a reef and offers good swimming.
-At the beach’s northern end, you can expect a regular morning crowd of locals on weekends.
-Some commercial motorised wooden boats regularly take passengers to Lembongan Island from here.
-Usual recreational activities on the shore range from cycling, sea kayaking and kite flying.
-Most gear are available for rent from locals.
+The central strip of Sanur Beach is Pantai Segara Ayu, which is protected by a reef and offers good swimming conditions.
+At the beach’s northern end, you’ll find a regular crowd of locals on weekends.
+Commercial wooden boats regularly take passengers to Lembongan Island from Pantai Segara Ayu.
+Some of the most popular recreational activities on the shore include cycling, sea kayaking, and kite flying.
+Most gears are available for rent at affordable prices.

-Further south is Pantai Sindhu.
-Southwards from here, you’ll find a more refined resort feel.
-Cleaner beaches are well maintained by their respective beachfront hotels.
-The waves are swimmable.
-Some sections of the beach feature hotel-run daybeds, while the Balinese style gazebos overlooking manmade wave breakers along the coastline are open for public.
 There are also plenty of dining and shopping options available along the beach path.
-The sunrise scenes here can be spectacular.
-On a clear morning, you can see the outlines of Mount Agung and Nusa Penida Island in the far horizon.
+The sunrise scenes are quite spectacular in Sanur – on a clear morning, you can see the outlines of Mount Agung and Nusa Penida Island in the far horizon.